DarthMDev/hgss_archipelago/README.md

-# Pokémon Platinum Archipelago (AP)
+# Pokémon HeartGold/SoulSilver Archipelago (AP)

 The setup guide is [here](docs/setup_en.md).

 ## Running From Source

 The following are required.

-* Additionally to what Archipelago requires, the `pyparsing` library is required.
+- Additionally to what Archipelago requires, the `pyparsing` library is required.
   This can be installed via PIP.

 With these, clone this repository in the `worlds` directory of the Archipelago repository.
 With every modification to the files in `data_gen` or `data_gen_templates`, and when first cloning the